Peddar’s Way Walk, Norfolk, UK

 Back at the bar of our hotel we meet two British vacationers who love country music and have been to the Tamworth Country Music Festival in Australia three times.

-Tomorrow onto Burnham Overy Staithe, 24 km away.What about you?
-What are your thoughts on this subject?
+Tomorrow onto Burnham Overy Staithe, 24 km away.What's your next move, after having read this post?